-All host schools must report the game dates and times to the IHSA Office by phone (309-663-6377) or fax (309-663-7479) by 9:00 a.m. on the Monday prior to the next round of the Football Playoff Series.
+All host schools must report the game dates and times to the IHSA Office by phone (309-663-6377) or email Jackie Litwiller at jlitwiller@ihsa.org by 10:00 a.m. on the Monday prior to the next round of the Football Playoff Series.